The Ultimate Guide to Choosing the Right Solar Installer

 Here at Sandbar, we self-perform the vast majority of our installations and maintain strict, on-site supervision and quality control across 100% of our jobs.

 Ask about the quality control process in place for managing subcontractor work.
-Also be sure to inquire about subcontractor qualifications and track record.
+Also, be sure to inquire about subcontractor qualifications and track records.
+Search for and read online reviews from previous customers or ask the team for references that speak to the quality of their previous work.

 If possible, choose a company that not only sells but also installs systems with its own experienced crews.